weslai/stabilo_ubicamp2020/README.md

-#Stabilo Ubicomp Challenge 2020
+##Stabilo Ubicomp Challenge 2020
-This was a challenge, which was hold by the University of Erlangen's MaD-Lab and the Fraunhofer IIS in Nuremberg.
+This was a challenge, which was hold by the University of Erlangen's MaD-Lab and the Fraunhofer IIS in Nuremberg.\
-I did this project during my master study in Summer 2020 The task was to classify the handwriting sensor data into 52 Classes(Upper and lower case letters).
-The handwriting sensor data were recorded of two 3D accelerometers, a 3D gyroscope, a 3D magnetometer and a 1D force sensor sampled at 100 Hz.
+I did this project during my master study in Summer 2020. \
+The task was to classify the handwriting sensor data into 52 Classes(Upper and lower case letters).
+The handwriting sensor data were recorded of two 3D accelerometers, a 3D gyroscope, a 3D magnetometer and a 1D force sensor sampled at 100 Hz. \
-Our final result got the accuracy for 64.59% in classifying 52 Letters For more detail, please look into [Stabilo-Challenge](https://stabilodigital.com/competition-details/https://stabilodigital.com/competition-details/)
+Our final result got the accuracy for 64.59% in classifying 52 Letters\ For more detail, please look into [Stabilo-Challenge](https://stabilodigital.com/competition-details/https://stabilodigital.com/competition-details/)

 ## Source Code
 it can be found under final_submit_sourcecode directory.